lilliputten/gulp-embed-lqip-as-background/README.md

 - Default: `"src"`
 - **Required**

-Attribute which contain your image.
+Source attribute name.
+Should be relative (to the `rootPath`) path.
+Would be fetched from the `data-src-attr-name` of the node.
+Also the following attributes will be checked: `data-src`, `data-lazy`, `data-lazy-src`.
+Default: 'src'.

 ##### dataSrcAttr

 - Type: `string`
 - Default: `""`

-Data source attribute to additionally store the scaled image base64 content, eg 'data-src'.
+Data source attribute name to additionally store the scaled image base64 content, eg 'data-src'.
+Default: empty (don't store).
 Specify to produce old-way attributes (see an example in the `demo` folder).

 ##### scaleFactorAttr

 - Type: `string`
 - Default: `"data-scale-factor"`

-Downscale ratio attribute to fetch the value from specific element.
+Downscale ratio attribute name to fetch the value from specific element.
 It'll override a value form the global `scaleFactor` attribute (see below).
+Default value: 'data-scale-factor'.

 ##### scaleFactor